MythicalWillbur/MythicalWillbur/README.md

 ## Hi there 👋

+  I am MythicalWillbur and I am nobody special so far, just experimenting

+### Some things they gave me
 - 🔭 I’m currently working on not being trash at USACO
 - 🌱 I’m currently learning trees and hash tables
 - 😄 Pronouns: he/him